zhaobn/comlog/notes/meeting_notes_20210315.md

 ## Implemented

-**Program enumerator**: breadth-first search (BFS) with step 1; prob is given according to current counts (in log format).
+- **Program enumerator**: breadth-first search (BFS) with step 1; prob is given according to current counts (in log format).
   - For the enumerated programs, prior can be calculated directly in the enumeration process
   - There is also an adaptor grammar implementation of prior prob for generated programs

-**Consistency check**: check whether the list of programs are consistent with a training data point
+- **MAP estimatse**: check whether a list of programs are consistent with a training data point & rank by prior

 ## Plan